Greenwell baronets

 The Greenwell Baronetcy, of Marden Park in Godstone in the County of Surrey and Greenwell in Wolsingham in the County of Durham, is a title in the Baronetage of the United Kingdom.
 It was created on 19 July 1906 as part of the King's Birthday Honours for the stockbroker Walpole Greenwell.
-The Greenwell family still owns the land in Durham originally awarded them by William the Conqueror and from which they take their surname, as well as land in Suffolk and Inverness-shire.
+The Greenwell family has owned the Gedgrave estate in Suffolk since the 1930s, and has land in Inverness-shire.
+The baronetical Greenwells were a junior line of a family of Durham gentry, and were for generations resident at Corbridge, Northumberland; in 1890, Sir Walpole Lloyd Greenwell, 1st Baronet purchased the Greenwell property granted to the family before 1183 from a daughter of the senior line of the Greenwell family.